 It is possible to work around those, though – basically, we can resolve other components inside these functions, and it makes problem of fetching unnecessary data much easier.
 Another problem arises, though – now we have to pass the correct props to these nested components, but it is a trade-off we have to make; and also, it won’t solve the code duplication problem.
 But lack of any common solution to this problem shows that it is not that easy to generalize, and people stick with writing custom functions for specific routes.

-When we render our react application on the server, one lifecycle hook is invoked componentWillMount (or we can use constructor, what matters is that it is invoked on both the client and server).
+When we render our react application on the server, one lifecycle hook is invoked componentWillMount (or we can use constructor

-Please note that because componentWillMount is invoked on the server, all the requests that you fire in it will be performed, so even if you don’t wait for anything, they will still be executed.
-So, as a general rule, better put such requests in componentDidMount.
+is invoked on the server, all the requests that you fire in it will be performed, so even if you don’t wait for anything, they will still be executed.
+So, as a general rule, better put such requests incomponentDidMount

-The idea is the following: if we render our application first, without saving the rendered output, all componentWillMount hooks will be executed, and if we somehow catch all of them and wait, after resolving, we can safely render the application again, but now it will be fullfilled with data.
+hooks will be executed, and if we somehow catch all of them and wait, after resolving, we can safely render the application again, but now it will be fullfilled with data.
 The approach is much simpler, because we just execute the application several times.
-It almost solves both problems of the previous approach – there is no coupling at all, and also the same componentWillMount will be invoked on the client side – so our content
+It almost solves both problems of the previous approach – there is no coupling at all, and also the same componentWillMount

 The biggest drawback is because we don’t specify all requests in a single place, we get them from these hooks, but only from components which were rendered, so if some components were not presented because of missing data, it means that they won’t prefetch their data.
 In general, abstracting from any coupling, we don’t know how many times we’d have to render our application before everything would be prefetched, but this is another trade-off we have to make (usually 1 dry render is enough, but it depends on your application).
 Double rendering (or triple), of course, is a drawback too, but it is just more CPU, and not some conceptual problem in our code, so I don’t count it as a big problem.